publiccodenet/projects/index.md

 ## [Standard for Public Code](http://standard.publiccode.net/)

 The Standard for Public Code gives public organizations a model for building their own open source solutions to enable successful future reuse by other public organizations.
-It includes guidance for policymakers, city administrators, developers, designers and vendors.
+It includes guidance for policymakers, managers, developers and designers.

 This is a living document, and [we welcome all your feedback](http://standard.publiccode.net/CONTRIBUTING.html).